Foley Catheter Placement and Care

-A Foley catheter is a sterile (germ-free) tube that is inserted into your bladder to drain urine.
+A Foley catheter is a sterile tube that is inserted into your bladder to drain urine.
 It is also called an indwelling urinary catheter.
-The tip of the catheter has a small balloon filled with solution that holds the catheter inside your bladder.

-- No urine is draining into the bag.
+- No urine is draining into the bag and you have checked the system.

 - You have a fever.